Florence Cassez: Investigation and trial

-The official testimonies
+Official testimonies

 Cristina Rios Valladares' Testimony

 Cristina Ríos Valladares, and her 11-year-old son Cristián Hilario claimed that they were hostages of Florence Cassez.
 They were held hostage for 52 days, from 9 October 2005 to 9 December 2005.
 During their captivity, the victims were blindfolded and only heard the voices of their kidnappers.
 In their first declaration, they didn't recognize Cassez's voice.
 However the victims later changed their testimony claiming it was Cassez who would taunt them and torture them.

 Ezequiel Elizalde's testimony

 Ezequiel Elizalde was the third hostage freed during the staged arrest.
 He was held hostage for 65 days.
 In his testimony he claims he was sexually and physically abused by Cassez and her boyfriend.
 Elizalde also said they gave him baths while he was blind-folded and handcuffed.
 He also testified that Cassez threatened to cut off his finger and ear, and Cassez had even used a needle to anaesthetize his hand.
 Ezequiel Elizalde now lives in the US.
 He continues to maintain that Florence Cassez was one of his kidnappers.